-2019 purchases and units received from multilateral funds
+2020 Purchases and units received from multilateral funds

-As of the end of 2019 there are no further commitments to be paid to the three multilateral funds.
+As of the end of 2020 there are no further commitments to be paid to the three multilateral funds.
 The MCCF and the CFE have been closed.
-However the Carbon Fund continues to receive units from the World Bank BioCarbon Fund.
-In 2019, 138,383 temporary Certified Emission Reduction units (tCERs) were received which compares to 176,508 tCERs in 2018.
+However, the Carbon Fund continues to receive units from the World Bank BioCarbon Fund.
+In 2020, 322,028 temporary Certified Emission Reduction units (tCERs) were received which compares to 138,383 tCERs in 2019.

-As the EPA 2019 forecast indicated that Ireland would not achieve the 20% ESD greenhouse gas emissions reductions target by the end of 2020, the Minister for Communications, Climate Action and Environment (under Section 2(5) of the Carbon Fund Act) requested the NTMA to reactivate the carbon credit purchasing programme to purchase units in excess of those already held.
+The EPA 2019 forecast indicated that Ireland would not achieve the 20% ESD greenhouse gas emissions reductions target by the end of 2020.
+As a result, the Minister for Communications, Climate Action and Environment (under Section 2(5) of the Carbon Fund Act) requested the NTMA in November 2019 to reactivate the carbon credit purchasing programme to purchase units in excess of those already held.
+During the calendar year 2020, the NTMA bought a total of 1,117,466 Certified Emissions Reduction units (CERs).